 Rohnert Park City Council taking up ambitious proposal to build a downtown

-A long envisioned downtown in Rohnert Park is a Tuesday night City Council vote away from finally getting started through a development that promises a lively city center across a sprawling transit-friendly public square and projects hundreds of millions of dollars in annual economic growth.
+A long envisioned downtown in Rohnert Park is a City Council vote away tonight from finally getting started through a development that promises a lively city center across a sprawling transit-friendly public square and projects hundreds of millions of dollars in annual economic growth.

 San Francisco-based Laulima Development paid $13.5 million for the property late last year and now stands poised to quickly move forward with plans to build a hub of restaurants, offices, apartments and a five-story hotel.
 The project, first floated to the council last December - but in concept more than a decade in the making - has since expanded in scope by 45 housing units up to 460, and the space dedicated to retail shops and businesses for daily operations.
 It now includes 270,000 square feet for commercial use, as well as a 156-room hotel with adjacent three-story parking garage.